verrochi92/OSDMeasure/README.md

 3. `measurementColor`: Sets the color to render measurements in.
 By default this is black, but using he built-in UI, there is an easy way to change colors.
 4. `useBuiltInUI`: Generates a built-in UI, including color selection, naming measurements, and buttons for other functionality.

+## The UI

+Our UI is simple and clean, and is suitable for most purposes if you are using this library.
+To open the menu, simply click the icon in the top-right corner.
+There you will see a color selector, a list of measurements if you've taken any, and some buttons for options like undo, redo, reset, and export to csv.

+## Don't want to use our UI?

+That's fine if you want to create your own.
+There are several keyboard shortcuts that work even if you don't use it.
+They are as follows:

+1. ctrl + z: undo
+2. ctrl + y: redo
+3. ctrl + s: export csv (will download the file)
+4. ctrl + r: reset all measurements (will popup an alert for confirmation)

+Measurements can be taken without setting up a UI, but you would want to program these features.
+Here are some functions to make note of:

+1. `undo()`
+2. `redo()`
+3. `exportCSV()`
+4. `clear()` - resets all measurements
+5. `setMeasurementColor()` - changes the color measurements are rendered in